William Peverel: Lands held in England

 William Peverel was a favourite of William the Conqueror.
 He was greatly honoured after the Norman Conquest, and received as his reward over a hundred manors in central England from the king.
 In 1086, the Domesday Book records William as holding the substantial number of 162 manors, forming collectively the Honour of Peverel, in Nottinghamshire and Derbyshire, including Nottingham Castle.
 He also built Peveril Castle, Castleton, Derbyshire.
 William Peverel is amongst the people explicitly recorded in the Domesday Book as having built castles.

-He is considered first Sheriff of Nottinghamshire, Derbyshire and the Royal Forests
+William possibly served as the Constable of Dover Castle very briefly following the death of Bertram Ashburnham during or after the Battle of Hastings.
+He would hold the position no later than December 25, 1066 as Odo of Bayeux became earl of Kent shortly after William the Conqueror's coronation.

+William established the Lenton Priory, circa 1102-08.

 Marriage and children

 William married Adeline, who bore him four children: two sons both named William, one dying childless, the other often called William Peverel the Younger, and two daughters, Maud and Adeliza, who married Richard de Redvers.